OpusVL/odoo-sale-extras/README.md

 # sale\_printout\_split\_sku

-Install this to print the product SKU in a separate column on the left of Description, instead of the usual format of `[SKU] Description`
+Install this to print the product SKU in a separate `Code No` column on the left of Description, instead of the usual format of `[SKU] Description`